pgxn/rfcs/text/0003-meta-spec-v2.md

     distribution.
 Many people found the version variation confusing.
 Will developers find it too painful to switch?
 Very few extensions on PGXN currently include more than one extension, so hopefully not.
+*   To what extent do we want to support pipeline customization?
+For example, some pgrx extensions support `--feature` options, and some need environment variable set, [like pglogical].

 ## Future possibilities